How to deter rats – 6 expert tips to stop them coming into your home

 (Image credit: Getty Images)

 Sealing any gaps in your home is both a necessary prevention tip and an important step in ridding your home of rats after an infestation has been established.
+This is particularly key if you're trying to keep mice away, too; they can squeeze through incredibly small gaps.

 Robert explains that sealing these gaps is a little harder than you might suspect.
 He says, "Rats can fit through holes as small as 2cm in diameter.
 They can also gnaw through materials to widen smaller gaps, making it easy for them to enter your home."

-Luckily some options will effectively work and can keep both rats and mice out of your home.
-Robert recommends using wire meshing or steel wool, he says, "They're cost-effective materials to use for this.
-Rats can’t easily gnaw through them and they’re quite easy to use for plugging holes as you don’t need too many DIY skills."
+Luckily, some options will effectively work and can keep both rats and mice out of your home.
+Robert recommends using wire meshing or steel wool.
+He says, "They're cost-effective materials to use for this.
+Rats can’t easily gnaw through them, and they’re quite easy to use for plugging holes as you don’t need too many DIY skills."

 4. Natural rat repellents